LukeGrahamLandry/franca/devlog.md

+## (May 25)

+now that im doing alignment shit, i dont really want to duplicate it for InterpSend::SIZE_BYTES so it just reads it from the program, which is dumb and slower but the eventual goal is to use same layout as the rust structs so the whole thing goes away.

+## (May 24)

 - ok so now i never match against Values::One, so i can take it away, just do everything with Vec<i64>, then do everything with Vec<u8>, and then add back the by value varient when its small as an optimisation. thats the plan. got to everything being Vec<i64>, its like 15% slower than last i checked, thats fine for now.